G01d3nW01f/ScrapingTools/README.md

  Huckebein is are email address find tool, ofcourse this tool for detect from downloaded clone file of targetted web site. information gathering is fun? oh my god, you gotta be a NSA agents.

- and this tool can detection to phone number but japan rule only
+ and this tool can detection to phone number too but japan rule only

  Because Holy shit I don't know about the phone number rules of all over the fucking world!!!!!!!